 Best Desert: Amangiri, Canyon Point, Utah

 This desert oasis is an architectural marvel—its 34 suites blend seamlessly into the surrounding landscape, and the stunning outdoor pool even wraps around a massive boulder.
-Grand Canyon, Lake Powell, and Monument Valley are all a short drive away, and the resort can also arrange Navajo-guided tours of slot canyons, hikes to numerous nearby viewpoints, as well as horseback rides and even hot air balloon rides over Grand Staircase-Escalante National Monument.
+Lake Powell is a short drive away, Monument Valley and the Grand Canyon are within a few hours, and the resort can also arrange Navajo-guided tours of slot canyons, hikes to numerous nearby viewpoints, as well as horseback rides and even hot air balloon rides over Grand Staircase-Escalante National Monument.
 The restaurant offers sustainable, seasonal menus inspired by the rich culinary heritage of the Navajo and the American Southwest.
 And, as with any Aman resort, wellness is an important component of your stay.
 The spa uses proprietary Aman Skincare products, there are two outdoor treatment terraces with extraordinary views, and you can even sign up for a sunrise yoga session atop a monolithic rock formation with 360-degree views over the desert.
 As far as finding peace in the desert’s ultimate lap of luxury, it doesn’t get better.